 The TrainingAlmost anyone can learn to fly a powered paraglider.
 However, a degree of physical fitness and mental awareness is required.
 It is really quite easy to fly, but you are still aviating.
 The pilot's attitude to safety and airmanship is key for an accident free flying career.
 There's an old saying in aviation: "There are old pilots, and there are bold pilots, but there are no old, bold pilots!"
 You must learn to become a proficient with a paraglider before putting on a paramotor.

 To safely fly a powered paraglider, we recommend that you take the time to learn the basics, and you will live long enough to enjoy your powered paraglider for many years.
-In our training, you'll be flying the first day without power from the top of our 200 foot training hill, learning how to control the paraglider on the ground as well as in the air.
+Most PPG schools will start with learning how to control the paraglider on the ground as well as in the air.
 Inflation techniques, kiting the wing, launching, turning, controlling the airspeed, approach and landing are all skills that you will need to master.

 Why Paramotoring? -an article by Michel Carnet